-Karl Oskar does this with Kristina in The Emigrants.
+- Karl Oskar does this with Kristina in The Emigrants.
 Twice.
 First when she's sick with scurvy on the journey across the Atlantic, then again when she's sick after a miscarriage.
+It only works once.

-In A Fightingman of Mars the titular hero, Tan Hadron, having been betrayed by the woman he (supposedly) loves realizes while he can cope with that he could never survive betrayal by his 'friend' Tavia and begs her never to leave him.
+- In A Fightingman of Mars, the titular hero, Tan Hadron, has been betrayed by the woman he (supposedly) loves.
+He realizes that while he can cope with that, he could never survive betrayal by his 'friend' Tavia and begs her never to leave him.

 "Swear you will never leave me, I cannot live without you!" (but they're just good friends and comrades - right).

-In a C.S.
-Friedman novel the protagonist, a young woman orphaned and homeless because of war, becomes the mistress of a soldier who is very much in love with her but who she doesn't love at all though she is deeply grateful for his kindness and protection.
-As he lies dying she engages in a bit of method-acting remembering how much she loved her mother and how desperately she misses her, and with all that emotion in her voice cries out: 'I love you, don't leave me!'.
+- In a C.S.
+Friedman novel, the protagonist, a young woman orphaned and homeless because of war, becomes the mistress of a soldier who is very much in love with her but whom she doesn't love at all, though she is deeply grateful for his kindness and protection.
+As he lies dying, she engages in a bit of method-acting, remembering how much she loved her mother and how desperately she misses her, and with all that emotion in her voice cries out: 'I love you, don't leave me!'.